What happens if you drive a car with bad suspension

 6. Suspension Noise

-First, locate where the noise is coming from, such as the front or rear of the car.
-Then remove the worn or loose suspension component causing the sound.
-After that, install a new, secure part so movement stays controlled.
+First Find out where the noise is coming from, i.e. whether in the front or the rear of the car.
+Then get rid of the sound-causing worn or loose suspension component.
+Next, a new and safer part to be sure that movement is under control is to be provided.

-Next, make sure the suspension is properly set and supported so parts do not rub or knock.
-Once everything is in place, the suspension will move smoothly, and the noise will stop.
+Then make sure the suspension is in place and suspended so that the sections do not rub or rub.
+The suspension will move without any trouble when everything is laid out, and the noise will be stopped.

 7. Damage to Other Vehicle Parts